JanniT/Introduction_to_Web_Programming_Project/README.md

 # Introduction_to_Web_Programming_Project
-A repository for a introduction to web programming course's project.
+A repository for a introduction to web programming course project.

 The project is a game made with Phaser.